 Informed by placed-based and community-led principles, the Program empowers bushfire-affected communities to lead their own recovery.

-The Bushfire Response Program offers schools and early learning services a package of support comprising four primary elements: Contact Liaison Officers, trauma training, recovery planning and service mapping.
+The Bushfire Response Program offers schools and early learning services a package of support comprising four primary elements: Contact Liaison Officers, trauma support and guidance, recovery planning and community support service mapping.

 The Bushfire Response Resource Pack provides information related to mental health and wellbeing for schools and early learning services affected by bushfires.

 The Bushfire Response Program is led by Beyond Blue in partnership with Early Childhood Australia, headspace and Emerging Minds.

 Contact Liaison Officers (CLOs) work closely with individual learning communities to identify their needs and provide guidance on wellbeing support and services that suit those needs.
 CLOs provide support that is tailored to the local context and needs of each individual learning community, with a focus on recovery planning and resilience-building activities.

 Schools and early learning services will have access to trauma support and guidance, both online and face-to-face.

 This support includes events designed to help with with understanding some of the impacts of disaster, and how to lessen those impacts.
 Trauma support and guidance is based on the Emerging Minds Community Trauma Toolkit, which aims to provide educators and families with skills and knowledge to support themselves and others before, during, and after a disaster or traumatic event.